Moment Risk Measures

 Where:

-: N×1asset weights vector.: T×1vector of auxiliary decision variables representing deviations from the target.: standard deviation of the portfolio returns. : T×1vector of scaled deviations according to observation weights.: T×Nreturn matrix.: minimum acceptable return. : T×1vector of observation weights.: observation weights scaling factor, it is a function of the type of observation weights. : element-wise (Hadamard) product. : second order cone.
+: N × 1asset weights vector.: T × 1vector of auxiliary decision variables representing deviations from the target.: Standard deviation of the portfolio returns. : T × 1vector of scaled deviations according to observation weights.: T × Nreturn matrix.: Minimum acceptable return. : T × 1vector of observation weights.: Observation weights scaling factor, it is a function of the type of observation weights. : Element-wise (Hadamard) product. : Second order cone.

 Functor

-fees::Union{Nothing, <:Fees} = nothing)Computes the the low order moment risk measure as defined in r using portfolio weights w, return matrix X, and optional fees fees.
+fees::Option{<:Fees} = nothing)Computes the the low order moment risk measure as defined in r using portfolio weights w, return matrix X, and optional fees fees.

 Details